mohammad-aryafar/Python/README.md

 Objective
 =========
-Objective of this tool is to automate the image comparison which is currently being done by collegues.
+Objective of this tool is to automate the image comparison which is currently being done by collegues.<br/>
-My first goal was to research and select a language which had existing libraries/modules that handled the complexity of comparing two images perceptually, not with binary data of the images.
+My first goal was to research and select a language which had existing libraries/modules that handled the complexity of comparing two images perceptually, not with binary data of the images.<br/>
 Looking at existing resources, the closest solution was SSIM(Structral Similarity Index) for comparing images.
-Hence, this tool is written based on the SSIM method.
+Hence, this tool is written based on the SSIM method.<br/>
 Second goal was to select a language which is easy to install by end user and does not require a big amount of effort by user to prepare their mahcine to run the code.

 Image Compare